FlamingLasrSwrd/flaminglasrswrd.github.io/_posts/2019-02-28-diy-led-grow-light.md

 # Work Log

 ## 12 Mar 2019
 What about the cost of increasing to 10,000 lux/sq.ft.?
 The price per square foot will change, but the choice of COBs will not.
 Two drivers can provide power enough to illuminate 3.4 sq.ft..
-I think I would like at least 5 sq.ft. of grow room so buying 3 drivers is probably better (52,251 lumens: 5.2 sq.ft. @10,000 or 7.5 @7,000).
+I think I would like at least 5 sq.ft. of grow room so buying 3 drivers is probably better (52,251 lumens: 5.2 sq.ft. at 10,000 or 7.5 at 7,000).
 That's 421 watts consumed and $23-$25 per month in electricity.
 Plus a little for loss from the drivers.

 **1 lumen per square foot is 0.0929 lux**